 Labeling conditions: Labeling of cell therapies require patient-specific details along with the chain of custody labeling, unique NDC codes for various dosing kits, and additional labeling text statements, impacting the impact label size and placement.
 In certain cases, information has to be presented in multiple languages on the product label.

-Cell therapy packaging companies face several challenges during packaging operations.
+Cell therapy packaging market stakeholders face several challenges during packaging operations.

 Given the complexities associated with handling of cell therapies, it has become imperative for cell therapy developers to outline a strategic plan for their packaging and transportation.
 Moreover, it is important to re-evaluate the packaging considerations for these personalized treatment options.
 Packaging should ensure the sterility and quality of cell therapies, while providing information on identity and, in certain cases, dosing instructions as well.
 Primary packaging, owing to the fact that it is in direct contact with the therapy, is considered to be critical for preservation of product stability, efficacy and safety.

 Further, in order to optimize drug-packaging compatibility, stakeholders in the pharmaceutical packaging industry have adopted a number of other flexible solutions to reduce overall cost and expedite time to market.
-In addition, several cell therapy developers have forged strategic agreements with stakeholders offering primary and secondary packaging services or products to ensure the integrity of the therapeutic intervention while storage / transport.
+In addition, several players engaged in the cell therapy packaging market have forged strategic agreements with stakeholders offering primary and secondary packaging services or products to ensure the integrity of the therapeutic intervention while storage / transport.
 The latter companies are steadily advancing their packaging technologies beyond the conventional packaging products to meet the demand for cold chain and cryogenic environment required to maintain the stability of these novel, state-of-the-art therapies.